adambard/learnxinyminutes-docs/perl6-pod.html.markdown

 To create inline comments, use the `Z<>` code.

 ```
 Pod is awesome Z<Of course it is!>.
-And Perl 6 too!
+And Raku Perl 6 too!
 ```

-Given that the Perl interpreter never executes embedded Pod blocks, comment blocks can also be used as an alternative form of nestable block comments in Perl 6.
+Given that the Perl interpreter never executes embedded Pod blocks, comment blocks can also be used as an alternative form of nestable block comments in Raku Perl 6.

 ### Links